bryanwyk/data-structures-algorithms/README.md

 | 4 | 8 | 9 |
 | 5 | 10 | 11 |

+* If the heap has known elements in advance (i.e. array with elements in any order is passed), then every parent has to be sunk to ensure the heap is heap-ordered.

 #### Typical operations for a max-heap